alexfernandez/alexfernandez.github.io/2023/avis-aeterna.md

 Adding the 5 kWh to extract the water first from the atmosphere we get 60 kWH per kg of hydrogen.

-In our standard 10m design we computed that we can count on 17.5 kW from the solar cells, so we can generate one kg of hydrogen every 3.5 hours.
+In our reference 10m design we computed that we can count on 17.5 kW from the solar cells, so we can generate one kg of hydrogen every 3.5 hours.
 As we saw above filling its 250 m3 volume would take 17.5 kg at atmospheric pressure, and could be filled in ~ 60 hours of continuous operation.

+In reality part of the power will be directed to the propellers.
+It remains to be seen if such a rate of hydrogen generation is enough to replenish any leaks.

 # 🤔 Conclusion